Mitsubishi Pajero Issues: Low-Km Case Study

 The Brisbane Southside Reality: Beach Rust & Towing Stress

 During a recent roadside inspection on a Pajero in Coorparoo, the vehicle looked pristine on the outside.
 However, getting underneath revealed a different story.
-Many Pajeros in the Redlands and Brisbane Southside are used for heavy family trips down to Moreton Island or towing boats out of Cleveland.
-When inspecting a local Pajero, I look to see if it’s used for its intended purpose, any beach work, and to determine if there is any chassis rust.
+Many Pajeros in the Redlands and Brisbane Southside are used for heavy family trips to Moreton Island, North Stradbroke Island or towing heavy boats out of Cleveland.
+When doing a comprehensive car check before buying, I look specifically to see if it’s been used for heavy off-road duties, beach work, or shows structural chassis rust.

 Roadworthy Inspection Issues With Removing Rear Seats